medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

 ## Writing CHT Pipeline tests

-- All models should have **schema tests**, specifically enforcing `unique`, `not_null`, and `relationships` where relevant.
+- All models should have **basic generic tests**, specifically enforcing `unique`, `not_null`, and `relationships` where relevant.

-- Custom data tests for aggregation models should be added to ensure the data is as expected.
+- **Custom data tests** for aggregation models should be added to ensure the data is as expected.
 Only specific models need these tests.

-- Add unit tests for complex logic, such as data math or window functions.
+- Add **unit tests** for complex logic, such as data math or window functions.
 These are not required but are good to have, especially if the model is covered by data tests.

 [CHT Pipeline](https://github.com/medic/cht-pipeline) contains a `/models` directory containing SQL files and YAML files for generic tests and a `/test` directory with folders for fixtures and singular tests.